Baked Chinese hot wings close up

 Secret ingredient

 My secret is to use doubanjiang for the marinade and the dipping sauce.
-It’s a Chinese fermented spicy bean paste which helps keep the meat juicy while adding a spicy and savory umami to the wings.
+It’s a Chinese fermented spicy bean paste which helps keep the meat juicy while adding a spicy and fermented savory umami to the wings.

 It’s super easy to make these crispy baked wings, but you do need to get organized and marinate the wings beforehand.
 The longer you marinate the wings, the more flavorful they will become.

-- Toss the wings with the marinade.
+1. Mix the marinade in a big bowl.
+Toss the wings with the marinade.
 Marinate overnight in the fridge or at room temperature for at least one hour.

-- Toss the marinated wings with the dry rub.
+Rub the wings with dry mix

-Make the spicy honey dipping sauce
+Cook the spicy sauce on stovetop

-NOTE: The dipping sauce is on the salty side, due to the doubanjiang.
+1. Once the wings are baked, they will be crispy on the outside and extra juicy inside.
+The dipping sauce is on the salty side, due to the doubanjiang.
 I highly recommend brushing a thin layer of the sauce onto the wings instead of dipping the wings in the sauce.

 Also, don’t forget to save the leftover sauce for later.
 It goes well with other leftover meat, such as rotisserie chicken.
 It is also a perfect veggie dipping sauce.